Welcome to Air Force ROTC and Southeast Missouri State University!

 The focus of the academic program is as follows: 1st year students take an introductory course covering general Air Force topics.
 2nd year students take a course in Air Force history.
 3rd year students focus on leadership, management styles, and communications skills.
 4th year students focus on AF doctrine, national defense policy, geo-politics, and area studies.

-If you are interested in AFROTC scholarships, please contact Captain Jared Porter at (618) 453-1671 or via e-mail at firstname.lastname@example.org.
+If you want to know about being an Air Force officer, Air ROTC scholarships, or more about the program, please contact Captain Jessica Boettcher at (618) 453-2481 or via e-mail at firstname.lastname@example.org.

 Vance Pawielski, U.S. Air Force (Retired)